Top 10 Cost-Effective Event Management Platforms in 2026

 • If your events are small and rare, platforms with low startup costs like Eventbrite or Eventzilla might work best.

-• For academic or research events, Dryfta’s paper management saves time.
+• For academic or research events, Dryfta’s abstract management saves time.

 • If you want to improve networking, Whova and Accelevents offer good apps.